HackSoftware/Django-Styleguide/README.md

     exc = exceptions.ValidationError(as_serializer_error(exc))
 ```

-Now, since we need to map between `django.core.exceptions.ValidationError` and `rest_framework.exceptions.ValidationError`, we are using DRF's `as_serializer_error`, which is used internally in the serializers, just for that.
+Since we need to map between `django.core.exceptions.ValidationError` and `rest_framework.exceptions.ValidationError`, we are using DRF's `as_serializer_error`, which is used internally in the serializers, just for that.

 With that, we can now have Django's `ValidationError` playing nice with DRF's exception handler.